circuitdao/docs/docs/technical-manual/statutes.md

 The only custom condition type required by the protocol is ```SEND_MESSAGE```, which is enforced by the Statutes mutation operation.

 The bitmasks used by custom announcements cannot be coin-specific since both sending coin (Statutes) as well as receiving coins may be spent before the corresponding governance proposal is implemented.
 In the case of Announcers, even the state of the coin may change before implementation, which means that the puzzle-to-none bitmask should be used when (dis)approving Announcers.
-That the state of the Statutes singleton itself may change is not an issue as the Statutes state can be provided in form of an inner puzzle hash to the receiving coin in the implementation spend.
+That the state of the Statutes singleton itself may change is not an issue as the Statutes state can be provided in the form of an inner puzzle hash to the receiving coin in the implementation spend.

 This operation announces all Statutes, Statutes Price Info, and the custom condition(s) as per the corresponding governance proposal.